James-QiuHaoran/Tools/k8s-guides.md

 Custom resources are used for small, in-house configuration objects without any corresponding controller logic -- and are, therefore, defined declaratively.

+Tools to generate the code from CRD yaml: https://github.com/kubernetes/code-generator

 ### Using CRD and CRs

 - Create the CRD and register it to the platform
-- Create a new instance (a CR) of the new CRD.
+- Create a new instance (a CR) of the new CRD